Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Understanding Maternal Dens

-So if dogs aren't den animals, why are they often referred to as so, and why do so many people say to crate dogs because they mimic a den?
-Well, there is a half truth about dens not many people are aware of.
+So if dogs aren't den animals, why are they often referred to as such, and why do so many people say to crate dogs because crates mimic dens?
+Well, there is a half-truth about dens not many people are aware of.
 The correct approach is therefore not to claim that canines are den animals, but to claim that they are animals whose ancestors were once born and raised in maternal dens.

 So Are Crates Considered Dens, Maternal Dens, or What?

 The marketing propaganda of crates suggests that crates are like a home and that dogs seek them because they resemble a den.
 Well, if dogs aren't den animals in the real sense of the world, then there is no reason for them to see it from that romantic perspective.

 You can think that crates resemble maternal dens, since they are snug and repaired, but then most dogs are introduced to crates right when in nature, pups would come out of the den and explore their open-air rendezvous areas!
 This would be similar to putting a toddler, who has started to enjoy the exhilarating sensation of walking around and exploring, back into a crib.

 So what are crates then?
 According to the Handbook of Applied Dog Behavior and Training, Procedures and Protocols by Steven R. Lindsay, "The crate would not be a home, nor would it be a den, but more appropriately would simply be a "place for confinement".

 Most dogs indeed require coaxing and positive associations when you start introducing a crate.
 If crates were so natural, dogs would be lured to them like magnets.